centau/vide/docs/tut/crash-course/8-implicit-effect.md

     create "TextLabel" { Text = "C" }
 }

--- this will automatically unparent the text label "A", and parent the labels "B" and "C".
+-- this will automatically unparent the text label "A", and parent the labels "B" and "C"
 ```